DavidConsidine/KrazyKarts/README.md

 + What happens if we disable the replicator?
 + Allow the Movement Component to tick.
 + Getting the information to replicate.

+### KK26: Linear Interpolation For Postion ###

++ How does linear interpolation work?
++ Overview of client interpolation.
++ Pseudocode of client interpolation.